galaxyproject/galaxy-hub/content/news/2024-11-18-gta-summary/index.md

 We plan on organizing the next Galaxy Training Academy in spring of 2025, so stay tuned on our social media if you want to participate: [LinkedIn](https://www.linkedin.com/groups/4907635/), [Bluesky](https://bsky.app/profile/galaxyproject.bsky.social), [Mastodon](https://mstdn.science/@galaxyproject).

+## Closing Thoughts

+The Galaxy Training Academy 2024 exemplified Galaxy’s commitment to accessibility and community-driven education.
+Through the GTN, we were able to deliver a flexible, engaging learning experience that allowed hundreds of participants to advance their data analysis skills, regardless of their prior knowledge.
+The success of this event would not have been possible without the dedication and enthusiasm of our participants, as well as the continued support of the Galaxy Training Network.

+Thank you once again to everyone who took part in this year’s training!
+We look forward to welcoming even more learners in future sessions as we continue to grow and evolve the Galaxy community.